Skip to main content Skip to navigation

 All applicants are strongly advised to register your interest ahead of the deadline.
 This enables the course team to support you in your application process.

 Your host laboratory will fund the research costs for the project.
 Competitive scholarships based on academic performance are available for overseas students.
-Further information about travel grants available to students can be found online.
+There are also other scholarships available via the university - find out more about these.

 Students are responsible for paying the academic fees.
 For 2025/2026 the Home student fee is £8,004 and the overseas student fee is £38,298.